clavay/PyScada-Laborem/README.rst

 What is Working
 ---------------

- - nothing is test
+ - Working with CAS authentication
+ - Working with set of Tektronix and HP instruments

 What is not Working/Missing
 ---------------------------

- - Test with real hardware
+ - Test with other hardware
  - Documentation

 Installation